 Human Enhancement

 At first glance there does not seem to be anything philosophically problematic about human enhancement.
-Activities such as physical fitness routines, wearing eyeglasses, taking music lessons and prayer are routinely utilized for the goal of enhancing human capacities.
-This entry is not concerned with every activity and intervention that might improve people’s embodied lives.
-The focus of this entry is a cluster of debates in practical ethics that is conventionally labeled as “the ethics of human enhancement”.
-These debates include clinicians’ concerns about the limits of legitimate health care, parents’ worries about their reproductive and rearing obligations, and the efforts of competitive institutions like sports to combat cheating, as well as more general questions about distributive justice, science policy, and the public regulation of medical technologies.
+Activities such as physical fitness routines, wearing eyeglasses, taking music lessons and meditation are routinely utilized for the goal of enhancing human capacities.
+But there are a cluster of debates in practical ethics, conventionally labeled as “the ethics of human enhancement”, that do raise philosophical questions.
+These debates include clinicians’ concerns about the limits of legitimate health care, parents’ worries about their reproductive and rearing obligations, and the fairness of competitive practices like sports and war, and the possibility of improving human moral agency itself.
+They also involve more general questions about distributive justice, science policy, and the public regulation of medical technologies.

-As usual in practical ethics, an adequate discussion of any specific debate under this heading quickly requires orientation to the science underlying particular enhancement interventions and an appreciation of the social and political contexts in which it unfolds.
+As usual in practical ethics, an adequate discussion of any specific debate under this heading quickly requires orientation to the science and the social and political practices of specific enhancement interventions.
 At each turn in these discussions, wide vistas of background philosophical topics also appear for exploration.
-Rather than providing a detailed account of this whole landscape, this entry hikes a narrow ridge between the different dimensions of the topic, pointing out the side trails but not following them into their respective thickets.
-Instead, it traces a path of core concerns that winds through all the current debates on the ethics of human enhancement, as guide for those interested in exploring further.
-To look ahead, our claim is that three sets of philosophical considerations are key to navigating this literature: first, conceptual concerns about the limits of legitimate health care, then moral worries about fairness, authenticity and human nature, and finally political questions about governance and policy.
+Rather than providing a detailed account of this whole landscape, we trace a path of core concerns that winds through the current debates on the ethics of human enhancement, as a guide for those interested in exploring further.

 1. Introduction

-With “enhancement”, on the other hand, it is helpful to specify a working definition from the start.
-We understand the practices that are being debated in the enhancement ethics literature to be biomedical interventions that are used to improve human form or functioning beyond what is necessary to restore or sustain health.
-This broad definition flows from and reflects the foundational literature in this area (Parens 1998), but it also has several implications that are sometimes forgotten.
+With the term ‘enhancement’, on the other hand, it is helpful to specify a working definition from the start.
+One might simply use ‘enhancement’ as a synonym for ‘improvement’: to enhance is to improve.
+This definition has the virtue of being aligned with ordinary usage.
+However, in the context of debates about human enhancement, not all improvements to human capacities are on par (Agar 2024).
+If I take corticosteroids for my allergies, that is a therapeutic improvement, which restores my breathing to normal levels of functioning and health.
+(Agar 2024) There is not much room for reasonable debate about whether it would be wrong to take safe and low-cost medications for therapeutic improvements (Kamm 2005).
+However, in the enhancement literature, ‘enhancements’ standardly refer to biomedical interventions that are used to improve human form or functioning beyond what is necessary to restore or sustain health.
+This broad definition flows from and reflects the foundational literature in this area (Parens 1995, Juengst 1998). and it also has several implications that are sometimes forgotten.

-First, it means that simple line-drawing exercises aimed at isolating “enhancement technologies” from other biomedical interventions for special precautionary regulation or oversight are destined to be ineffective (pace Anderson 1989).
-There are no “enhancement technologies” per se.
+First, it means that simple line-drawing exercises aimed at isolating enhancement technologies from other biomedical interventions for special precautionary regulation or oversight are destined to be ineffective (pace Anderson 1989).
+This is because there are no enhancement technologies per se.
 Whether a given biomedical intervention counts as an enhancement depends on how it is used.
 When ankle-strengthening surgery is used to improve a bicyclist’s competitive edge, it might raise enhancement concerns, but as a treatment for a bicyclist’s ankle injury, it does not.
-This means that the developers of even the most outré enhancement interventions will almost always be able to appeal to some correlative therapeutic uses to justify their research, testing, and release into the market (Mehlman 1999).
+This means that the developers of even the most outré enhancement interventions will almost always be able to appeal to some correlative therapeutic uses to justify their research, testing, and release into the market (Mehlman 1999; Juengst, et al. 2024).
 On the other hand, simply pointing out that biomedical technologies can have both therapeutic and enhancement uses does nothing to collapse the logical distinction between those uses, or to defeat the claim that those distinguishable uses might warrant different ethical responses (Buchanan 2011).
+Although the logical distinction between treatment and enhancement is clear, as we show in Section 2, understanding exactly how to use the distinction and its moral significance are matters of debate.

-Second, the definition of “enhancement” used in this entry restricts the term to biomedical interventions, even though other methods of increasing normal human capacities raise ethical issues as well.
-Electronic and robotic tools that enable us to listen, observe, help or harm at a distance, lifestyles designed to maximize particular talents, and social practices that foster new forms of human relationship all come with their own trade-offs and moral concerns.
-But the focus of the enhancement ethics literature is overwhelmingly on interventions that make biological changes in human bodies and brains, using pharmaceutical, surgical, or genetic techniques (Clarke, Savulescu, Coady, et. al., 2016).
+Second, the term ‘enhancement’ as it is standardly used in these debates restricts its scope to biomedical interventions, even though other methods of increasing normal human capacities raise ethical issues as well.
+Electronic and robotic tools that enable us to listen, observe, help or harm at a distance, training designed to maximize particular talents, and social practices that foster new forms of human relationship all come with their own trade-offs and moral concerns.
+But the focus of the enhancement ethics literature is overwhelmingly on interventions that make biological changes in human bodies and brains, using pharmaceutical, surgical, nanotechnological, robotics or genetic techniques (Clarke, et al. 2016, Agar 2013).
 Standard examples include:

-• potential genetic and neurological manipulations to increase the human life span, acquire new sensory-motor abilities, and, through “moral enhancement”, live together in more peaceable, generous, and just ways (cf. Savulescu, ter Meulen and Kahane 2011; Harris 2016; Wiseman 2016; Johnson, Bishop and Toner 2019).
+• genetic and neurological interventions to increase the human life span, acquire new sensory-motor abilities, and, through “moral enhancement”, live together in more peaceable, generous, and just ways (cf. Savulescu, ter Meulen and Kahane 2011; Harris 2016; Wiseman 2016; Johnson, Bishop and Toner 2019; May 2023).

 Finally, our definition implies that enhancement interventions attempt to improve specific human capacities and traits, rather than whole persons.
-Unlike such comprehensive personal-improvement strategies such as prayer, psychoanalysis, or “the power of positive thinking”, biomedical enhancements are, at best, a piecemeal approach to human perfectibility.
-As a result, most biomedical enhancements involve trade-offs.
-If extended life span comes with prolonged frailty, or if enhanced altruism compromises survival skills, the overall value of the enhancement can be called into question (Shickle 2000).
+Unlike such comprehensive personal-improvement strategies such as psychoanalysis or “the power of positive thinking”, biomedical enhancements offer a piecemeal approach to human perfectibility.
+As a result, biomedical enhancements involve trade-offs.
+Comparative thinking about the value of enhancements along different dimensions of desirability is unavoidable and is usually more of an exercise in optimization than idealization (Brennan and Moseley 2013).
+If extended life span comes with prolonged frailty, or if enhanced altruism compromises survival skills, the overall value of the enhancement can be called into question.

 An important part of the orientation for those new to thinking about enhancement ethics is the ways in which current debates are shaped by the history of earlier efforts at perfecting people.
-At one level, perfectionist and meliorist impulses have deep roots in Western philosophical and religious thinking, which both modern science and medicine have inherited (Keenan 1999; Comfort 2012).
-Most advocates and critics of biomedical enhancement share these cultural commitments, but have disagreeing visions of the ideal (Roduit, Baumann, and Heilinger 2013; Parens, 2005).
-Other scholars, recalling the historical imposition of hegemonic religious and political visions of salvation and citizenship, fear the elevation of any canonical account of existing human virtues, in favor of visions that prize people’s capacity to shape their own ideals through reason, autonomy, and democratic deliberation (Sparrow, 2014; Buchanan 2011).
-Others, pointing to the consequences of modern individualism for the common good (Persson and Savelescu 2012), feel confident about being able to name the constellation of existing human traits that should either be preserved (Kass 1997; Annas 1998; Agar, 2013) or enhanced (Bostrom 2003).
+At one level, perfectionist and meliorist impulses have deep roots in Western philosophical and religious thinking, which both modern science and medicine have inherited (Roduit 2016; Rothman and Rothman 2004) Most advocates and critics of biomedical enhancement share these commitments to the value of human excellence and the use of human effort to improve well-being and reducing suffering in the world, but have disagreeing visions of the ideal (Roduit, Baumann, and Heilinger 2013; Parens 2005).
+Other scholars, recalling the historical imposition of hegemonic religious and political visions of salvation and citizenship, fear the elevation of any canonical account of existing human virtues, in favor of visions that prize people’s capacity to shape their own ideals through reason, autonomy, and democratic deliberation (Sparrow 2014; Buchanan 2011).
+Others, pointing to the consequences of modern individualism for the common good (Persson and Savelescu 2012), feel confident about being able to name the constellation of existing human traits that should either be preserved (Kass 1997; Annas 1998; Agar 2013) or enhanced (Bostrom 2003).
 However, almost no one in this literature eschews the development and use of new medical tools for healing purposes (Kamm 2005; Kass 2003).
 Because of this, a first step in our discussion is to scrutinize the distinction between treatment and enhancement, to see if it can help demarcate where different melioristic ideals diverge.

-Another, perhaps more visible, backdrop for the enhancement ethics literature is the history of the 20th century eugenics movement, which attempted to “breed better people” and “improve the human gene pool” through socially biased reproductive controls and inducements (Wikler 1999).
-This background prompts questions about the cultural authority of science and the social values it can perpetuate, and raises fears of slippery slopes that can lead to egregious forms of oppression, by providing a vivid recent counter-narrative to endorsements of enhancement as a way to fulfill our obligations to future generations (Sparrow 2011; Selgelid, 2013).
+Another, perhaps more visible, backdrop for the enhancement ethics literature is the history of the 20th century eugenics movement, which attempted to “breed better people” and “improve the human gene pool” through socially biased reproductive controls and inducements (Wikler 1999; Buchanan, et al. 2000; Lombardo 2022).
+This background prompts questions about the cultural authority of science and the social values it can perpetuate, and it raises fears of slippery slopes that can lead to egregious forms of oppression, by providing a vivid recent counter-narrative to endorsements of enhancement as a way to fulfill our obligations to future generations (Sparrow 2011; Selgelid 2013; Iltis 2016).
 The eugenics backdrop tends to skew the burden of proof the other way in the debate, towards a more “precautionary” stance that gives advocates of enhancement the burden of distinguishing their proposals from old style eugenics in order to defend the parts of that ideology that they share (Kitcher 1997; Harris, 2007; Agar 2004).

 Finally, in the historical foreground for enhancement ethics are contemporary critiques of the commercialization (and homogenization) of beauty through “aesthetic medicine” (Bordo 1993), the evolving history of pharmaceutical performance enhancement in sports (Hoberman 1992), and the scientific career of human gene transfer and ‘genetic engineering’ (Friedman 1998).
 Each of these stories supports a literature of its own, which has contributed important insights to the broader discussion of enhancement ethics.
 From feminist and disability studies come critiques of the medicalization of human beauty, focusing on complicity with unjust social norms that can turn ordinary welfare meliorism on its head to prioritize the enhancement uses of biomedicine over standard therapeutic applications (Silvers 1998).
-Meanwhile, discussions of “doping” in sport have illuminated the ways in which enhancement interventions can undermine communal social practices that depend on presumptions of equality, lifting the discussion above the level of individual choices and transactions (Murray, 1987; 2009).
-Similarly the checkered career of human gene therapy has kept on the table the need to anticipate the physical risks of putative improvements, and how daunting they would make the foreseeable prospect of any intergenerational “germ line” enhancement intervention (Walters and Palmer, 1997; Kimmelman, 2009).
+Meanwhile, discussions of “doping” in sport have illuminated the ways in which enhancement interventions can undermine communal social practices that depend on presumptions of equality, lifting the discussion above the level of individual choices and transactions (Murray 1987; Murray 2009).
+Similarly, the checkered career of human gene therapy and the emergence of human gene editing has kept on the table the need to anticipate the physical risks of putative improvements, and how daunting they would make the foreseeable prospect of any intergenerational “germ line” enhancement intervention (Walters and Palmer 1997; Kimmelman 2009; NASEM 2017).

 2. What are the Proper Limits of Health Care?

-This has provoked three major ways of operationalizing the enhancement concept, each of which seeks to redress the weaknesses of its predecessor, which are covered in the next three subsections.
+This has provoked three major ways of operationalizing the enhancement concept, each of which seeks to redress the weaknesses of its predecessor.

 2.1 Professional Domain Accounts